babel/website/website/versioned_docs/version-7.1.0/v7-migration-api.md

 ---
-title: "Upgrade to Babel 7 (API)"
+title: Upgrade to Babel 7 (API)
+id: version-7.1.0-v7-migration-api
-id: v7-migration-api
+original_id: v7-migration-api
 ---

 Refer users to this document when upgrading to Babel 7.